atishay/atishay.github.io/themes/jain/README.md

 ## Top Matter
 * sidebar - You can add stuff to the page sidebar by using a the front matter and passing a list to `sidebar` with `title` and `content` properties. `content` can be markdown.
-* attribution - Creating a attribution field.
-You should use the sidebar for this well.
-Present for legacy reasons.